 You know eating a cupcake and then and then looking for something else five minutes from now. rocking back and forth.

-It’s just draining. to always be looking for something to feel good with.
+It is just draining to always be looking for something to feel good with.
 I want to feel good sitting still.

-And I’m sure you did too if you’re still watching this video, so leave a comment on what is going on with you.
+And I am sure you did too if you’re still watching this video, so leave a comment on what is going on with you.
 Leave a comment if any of this resonated with you and you know maybe we can work with each other someday.

-But for now, I’m just speaking my thoughts and creating this channel building it out.
-Maybe I’ll make a living doing these videos.
-Who knows.
-So God bless!
+But for now, I am just speaking my thoughts and creating this channel building it out.
+Maybe I will make a living doing these videos and blog posts, only time will tell!